Protests in Catalonia over crackdown on banned independence vote

 The presiding judge ordered their provisional release, though they will have to appear weekly before the court while the probe continues.

-The arrests of 14 Catalan government officials on Wednesday and the seizure of nearly 10 million ballot papers for the referendum have dealt a blow to the logistics of the vote, slated for Oct 1, but also fired up supporters of independence.
+Catalan vice president Oriol Junqueras has said that the arrest of 14 Catalan government officials on Wednesday and the seizure of nearly 10 million ballot papers for the referendum had dealt a blow to the preparations for the vote slated for Oct 1.

 "I don't know if they see it, but any action which they take is a real boomerang against them," Catalan government spokesman Jordi Turull told a news conference.